andre-lima/Dragon-Slots/README.md

 - Beware of the Claw Attack tile.
 It'll cause one of your heroes damage.
 - After each roll, the dragon charges his fire attack a bit.
 Once it's reached 100%, all heroes will receive the attack.
 - Once one hero is dead, the tiles related to the hero skills can no longer perform its actions.
 - You can click/tap a tile to lock it for the next round.
+This costs $1 per locked tile.
 Rolling or clicking on it again, makes the tile unlock.
+- Get a sequence of chests and get more money.

-(soon, rules regarding the money in-game)
+(soon, more rules regarding the money in-game)

 *Characters:*